Architecture of Saudi Arabia: Mashrabiya

-Mashrabiya is a kind of traditional element which are widely used in Saudi Arabia's architecture and it is the beautiful wooden screens that built on the faced of the buildinglike the wooden bay window.
-The function of mashrabiya is used to provide a private place and suppresses the strong desert sunlight to keep the room cool.
-The working principle is with the evaporation of water n the surface of porous pots can be cooled the internal water to provide stable natural ventilation through the shade and open lattice.
-Therefore, it can be used as a window, curtain, air conditional and refrigerator at the same time.
-Mashrabiyas are also introduced used in mosques because of its function: suppresses the string sunlight to keep the room cool and which are also conducive to prayer and meditation.
+Mashrabiya is a traditional element widely used in Saudi Arabia's architecture comprising wooden screens built on the face of a building like a wooden bay window.
+The function of mashrabiya is to provide a private place and suppresses the strong desert sunlight to keep the room cool.
+The working principle is with the evaporation of water on the surface of porous pots can be cooled the internal water to provide stable natural ventilation through the shade and open lattice.
+Therefore, it can be used as a window, curtain, air conditioner and refrigerator at the same time.
+Mashrabiyas are also introduced used in mosques to suppress sunlight and therefore keep the room cool for prayer and meditation.

 Islamic culture impact of architecture

 Public area design

 In Saudi Arabia, Islam is the national religion.
 In Islamic culture, the gender differences are emphasized, therefore, the house design and the planning of the architecture can also be influenced.
 In Saudi Arabia, male and female will be separated into different schools, work setting even the sitting and waiting area in public places such as hospital, airports and mosques.
 The shops, open on the facades overlooking the passable roads, so as not to be in the face of the neighboring houses, have been taken into account in the division of the houses vertically.
 The Islamic University of Al-Madinah is very common in Saudi Arabia.
 Take the Islamic University of Al-Madinah as an example this university is not only open to the Madinah society but also open to Muslims around the world and the history of this university is very conservative.